 The internet, Facebook, Twitter, blogs, websites, iPad, iPod, podcasts, digital video and who knows what else.
 What do they all mean for the poet qua poet?
 For Poetry?
 Is it still pretty much where the Gutenberg press left it?
 Is Poetry technology-proof?
 In our fearless ongoing quest to exploit other people’s wisdom on poetry-related subjects, we are posing ten questions to a group of illustrious contemporary poets on this topic.
-Our first responder is none other than our very own Amy King.
-Thanks for kicking off the series, Amy!
+This week’s responder is Ren Powell.

 1. Characterize your general attitude as a poet towards technology.

 I would like to split that into two interpretations of “as a poet”, if I can.

 First, how I feel about technology in light of how it has been central to my being able to function as a poet—that is, being received by readers, perceived by colleagues, and educated by mentors.
 Without Internet, I don’t know that it would have been possible.
 I owe so much to the poets whom I have met on listservs, to distance learning programs and to online journals.
 Not to mention Paypal.

 As a person who expresses her creativity through the deliberate manipulation of language and metaphor, I am excited by how technology can enhance, frustrate and push language and metaphor—how it challenges established concepts of poetry, keeping the “literary” form as organic as language itself.